Esri/arcgis-runtime-samples-android/java/display-scene-in-tabletop-ar/README.md

 This sample requires a device that is compatible with ARCore 1.8 on Android.

 **Tabletop AR** is one of three main patterns for working with geographic information in augmented reality.

-This sample uses the [ArcGIS Runtime Toolkit](https://github.com/Esri/arcgis-runtime-toolkit-android/).
+Augmented reality is made possible with the ArcGIS Runtime Toolkit.
+See [Augmented reality](https://developers.arcgis.com/android/scenes-3d/display-scenes-in-augmented-reality/) in the guide for more information about augmented reality and adding it to your app.

 ## Tags